ajwallacemusic/musical-instruments-search-api/README.md

 Upon startup, the init.sh script waits for Elasticsearch to become available before starting the server.

 ## Using the API
+As of now, when you startup, your Elasticsearch cluster is completely empty.
+Indexing ability from the server is coming soon.
+To load data to search you need to index some documents to `musical-instruments` index either through Kibana or curl.

+In Kibana, copy the musical-instruments-data.json file and paste it after:
+`
+POST _bulk
+`

 The main search endpoint is /query and it is a POST method that submits a JSON request body.
 To see the schema for the request body, check out the swagger doc (coming soon.)